rackerlabs/docs-developer-blog/_posts/2019-01-11-reminders-for-applying-oracle-cpu-patches.md

- The `fs_clone` command recreates or reclones the entire patch file system including setting all configurations and customizations on the patch file system the same as the run file system.
-This is as resource intensive as if you took a full backup of the run file system and then created a patch file system.
+ The `fs_clone` command recreates or reclones the entire patch file system including setting all configurations and customizations on the patch file system in the same manner as the run file system.
+Doing this is as resource intensive as taking a full backup of the run file system and then creating a patch file system.

 `fs_clone` has the following useful commands: